globules-io/cordova-plugin-ios-xhr/.github/ISSUE_TEMPLATE/bug_report.md

 **Before you start**
 Found a bug?
 Something you can fix?
 Please do a PR.
 Do not hijack a bug report or comment on closed ones.
-Be nice and polite and respect our time.
+Be nice and polite and respect our time!
+Mistakes happen, keep you passive aggressive comments for yourself!!

 **Describe the bug**
 A clear and concise description of what the bug is.